kyma-project/busola/docs/extensibility/resources.md

 #### Item parameters

 - **path** - _[required]_ path to the property that must be displayed in the form.
 In case of an array the array index is omitted.
 For example, if `spec.items` is an array and you want to display `name` for each items, the path is `spec.items.name`).
 - **widget** - optional widget to render the field.
-If no widget is provided a default handler will be used depending on the data type provided in the schema.
-For more information about the available widgets see [Form widgets](form-widgets.md).
+If no widget is provided a default handler is used depending on the data type provided in the schema.
+For more information about the available widgets, see [Form widgets](form-widgets.md).
 - **simple** - to display in the simple form.
 By default it is false.
 - **advanced** - to display in the advanced form.
 By default it is true.